 - ¼ teaspoon pepper

 - Prepare rotini according to package directions.
+Rinse with cold water to stop them from cooking.
 Drain and place in large mixing bowl.

-- Add tuna and vegetables to the pasta.
+- Add tuna or chicken and vegetables to the pasta.

 - In a small bowl, whisk together salad dressing, mayonnaise, salt, and pepper.